vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - [ ] All liquidity providers in the market receive a greater than zero amount of liquidity fee. (<a name="0042-LIQF-010" href="#0042-LIQF-010">0042-LIQF-010</a>)
 - [ ] The total amount of liquidity fee distributed is equal to the most recent `liquidity-fee-factor` x `notional-value-of-all-trades` (<a name="0042-LIQF-011" href="#0042-LIQF-011">0042-LIQF-011</a>)
 - [ ] Liquidity providers with a commitment of 0 will not receive a share ot the fees (<a name="0042-LIQF-012" href="#0042-LIQF-012">0042-LIQF-012</a>)
 - [ ] If a market has `market.liquidity.providers.fee.distributionTimeStep` set to more than `0` and such market settles then the fees are distributed as part of the settlement process, see [market lifecycle](./0043-MKTL-market_lifecycle.md).
-Any settled market has zero balance in the pool used to cumulate LP fees. (<a name="0042-LIQF-013" href="#0042-LIQF-013">0042-LIQF-013</a>)
+Any settled market has zero balances in all the LP fee accounts. (<a name="0042-LIQF-014" href="#0042-LIQF-014">0042-LIQF-014</a>)